BGCG/project1/README.md

  **Events page:**

-The events pages lists the key events that Edinburgh hosts such as the Edinburgh Fringe festival and the numerous music festivals.
+The events pages lists the key events that Edinburgh hosts such as the Edinburgh Fringe festival, the Edinburgh International Film Festival, the Edinburgh International Book Festival and the various music festivals in and around Edinburgh.
+The idea is that this page would have updates on Events in and around Edinburgh where users can revisit.

  ![Screenshot-of-events](assets/images/events.png)

  **Eat+Drink page:**

 The next page is an eat+drink page offering information on some of the best Edinburgh eats.
 These are real Edinburgh resturants that are popular spots in Edinburgh.

 ![Screenshot-of-eat-drink](assets/images/eat-drink.png)